 Students enter the Student Division after successful completion of the Children’s Division syllabus.
 Repetition and slow careful work is still emphasized with more challenging work being introduced when students are ready to progress.
 Work continues on body placement, strength building and flexibility.
 Pointe work is introduced at this level as appropriate.
 Students will progress to the next level when they have mastered the vocabulary and physical understanding required in the syllabus of their current level.
 This may be more than a one year process since some students take longer to fully master the material and gain the strength needed in any given level.

 Students must be 11 years old by September to enter the Student Division.
 Basic knowledge and proper execution of a full ballet barre and basic center combinations is required.
 Classes meet for 90 minutes twice a week.
 An additional pre-pointe class will be added for those students ready for pointe work as determined by the Artistic Director.
 Depending on commitment by a student, advancement through the Student Division may or may not take three years.
+Classes meet twice a week.

 Advanced Division (AD)